Women in Bulgaria: Employment

 Many women entered paid employment during the socialist era, when an ideology of gender equality was promoted, and they made up nearly half the workforce in the late twentieth century.
-Women are frequently employed as teachers, nurses, pharmacists, sales clerks, and laborers, and less often involved in management, administration, and technical sciences.
+Women are frequently employed as teachers, nurses, pharmacists, dentists, software developers, and in human resources, public administration, law, and as notaries.
+Furthermore, Bulgaria ranks number one in the world in representation of women in the IT sector.
 Women are also largely responsible for household tasks—child care, cooking, cleaning, and shopping.
 Agricultural labor is divided according to gender, with men working with animals and machinery and women doing more hand labor in crop production, although flexibility exists in response to specific situations.

-Mariya Stoilova found that women's economic activity in post-socialist Bulgaria was most affected by the age of the women, with older women who were in employment during the socialist system having the lowest rate of economic activity in post-socialist Bulgaria, and while younger women sill faced sexist discrimination in employment opportunities, they were more economically active than older age groups of women.
+Mariya Stoilova found that women's economic activity in post-socialist Bulgaria was most affected by the age of the women, with older women who were in employment during the socialist system having the lowest rate of economic activity in post-socialist Bulgaria, and while younger women still faced sexist discrimination in employment opportunities, they were more economically active than older age groups of women.
 Despite this, the gender segregation in the workforce is somewhat less pronounced in Bulgaria than in other European countries.
 Compared to the European average, Bulgarian women have a higher involvement in traditionally male fields such as science, maths, computing and engineering; and a lower involvement in the service field.
 Also, the gender pay gap (in 2013) is 13.0% in Bulgaria, which is lower than the European Union average of 16.2%.

 As of 2014, the employment rate (age 15–64) for women was 58.2% while for men it was 63.9%.
+However, in 2023 only 44% of the unemployed are women (compared to 56% for men).
 The employment rate for both sexes has been relatively low during the past two decades, due to hardships experienced by the national economy after the fall of the communism.
 Nevertheless, the exact involvement in the labour force is quite difficult to determine, due to the presence of the unregulated informal sector.
 According to World Bank, women in 2014 made up 46.6% of the total labour force, pretty much the same as in 1990 (47.9%).
 Bulgarian women's strong involvement in the economy can be seen in the fact that almost all employed women work full-time - the highest percentage among employed women in the EU.